 When the Dynamic File Service starts, the Service automatically calls the repair capability to repair the pair and policy database files if errors are detected during the consistency check.
-An administrator user can also manually run the Repair tool in Repair mode to try to repair errors in the pair and policy database files.
+You can manually run the Repair tool in Repair mode to try to repair errors in the pair and policy database files.